 Generating awareness about your product or service and gaining trust from your customer base can be easier said than done.
-An effective partnership marketing strategy means you’re not going it alone – you can join marketing forces to divide, conquer and achieve mutual objectives.
+An effective partnership marketing strategy means you’re not going it alone – you can join forces to divide, conquer, achieve mutual objectives, and brainstorm new marketing ideas with your partner to shake-up the status quo.

 Like all good marketers are aware, though, B2B marketing trends can come and go with the times.
 What’s popular one year is dated the next.
 Staying ahead of the curve can help set your efforts apart and elevate your message.

-So, with that in mind, here are the top innovative partnership marketing strategies for 2023.
+So, with that in mind, here are the top innovative partnership marketing ideas for 2023.

 1. Evolve UGC & Micro Influencer Strategies